 - Plan your walks during daytime hours to take advantage of the sun’s warmth.

 - Invest in better outdoor exercise gear for yourself.
-Two common retailers for recreational winter gear for humans are REI and Dick’s Sporting Goods.
 My favorite gift for this winter was a pair of heated, rechargeable gloves!